 Net Operating Income Definition

-- Net operating income does not include revenue from the activities which are not directly related to the business such as income from investment, gain on the sale of capital asset etc.
+- It does not include revenue from the activities which are not directly related to the business such as income from investment, gain on the sale of capital asset etc.

 - The concept of net operating income is essential for the creditors and the investors of the business as it gives them a clear picture of the working of the business that how effectively the operations of the organization is performed and how much income is generated from the core business activities of the business.

-- Net Operating Income Formula = Operating Revenue – Operating Expense
+- NOI Formula = Operating Revenue – Operating Expense

-- Net Operating Income Formula = Operating Revenue – COGS – SG&A
+- NOI Formula = Operating Revenue – COGS – SG&A

 Operating revenue is the revenue generated from day to day operations of a business.
 We can take the example of a company involved in the business of selling mobile phones.
 Now in a financial year, a company has sold mobiles worth $500,000 and equipment at $100,000 earning a profit of $5000.
 Now in the given case only $500,000 is operating revenue as it is only related to the core activity of the business and profit on the sale of equipment is not a part of operating revenue.
 Operating revenue doesn’t include income from extraordinary activities.